jcolag/CommonCalendar/README.md

 (Please note:  Use of _BC_ and _AD_, rather than the secular _BCE_ and _CE_, is for clarity, both avoiding the similarity of the latter pair of terms and the lack of clarity of "common era.")

+### Holidays

+We have, of course, already seen four intended holidays:  New Year's Day, Peer Day, the Immersion Feast (in Leap Years), and the Torrent Feast.

+In addition, there are holidays that are both naturally relevant and (accounting for drifting ancient calendars and nearby historical incidents) so common and widespread that they're presumably required for any calendar:  The solstices and equinoctes.

+ - Summer Solstice, 12 Trogool:  On the longest day of the year, many summer holidays revolve around power and purification, with fire- or water-based rituals.
+There can often be some nationalist tendencies, in the modern day.
+In the United States, Independence Day and Flag day flank the solstice, but those weeks are celebrated around the world (under various names) with bonfires, fireworks, waterfronts, and often dancing.
+Here, this is related to the [Free Software Definition](https://www.gnu.org/philosophy/free-sw.html)'s freedom to copy and improve works.

+ - Autumnal (Southward) Equinox, 04 Habinah:  Harvest festivals and feasts abound, though naturally, many are pushed back to the actual harvest season.
+Most regions have one, with Thanksgiving in the United States probably being the latest in the year.
+Chuseok, Pomona, Mehregan, and so forth are also strongly related.
+Here, harvest broadly resembles the freedom to redistribute works.

+ - Winter Solstice, 29 Mikon:  On the longest night of the year, reflection on death and conservation abounds, often with a final feast of the season.
+It also tends to be associated with solar or fire birth mythology, presumably due to the day being short and (in the Northern hemisphere) the sun being at its smallest.
+Christmas and its related traditions figure into the period, as does Dongzhi, Korochun, Sanghamitta Day, Hanukkah, Shalako, Shab-e Chelleh, Yule, and so forth.
+Winter traditions map to the freedom to use works for any purpose.

+ - Vernal (Northward) Equinox, 21 Broket:  Spring brings an assortment of holidays with birth and rebirth themes and implicit or explicit fertility rites.
+Easter, Passover, many calendar new years, Mother's Day, Sham el-Nessim, and so forth.
+Planting and fertility, lastly, map to the freedom to study works, including their sources.

+Note that these are the interpretation of the Northern Hemisphere.
+In much of the Southern Hemisphere, the seasons are clearly offset by two in the cycle.
+Additionally, examples may vary from the actual date, given that various calendars originate historically on Lunar calendars.

+To round this out, International Workers' Day is recommended (28 Jabim), as it effectively celebrates collective problem-solving and the nameless, toiling workers, which seems to reflect the general Free Culture ethos.